 - Keep track of when you will need a new prescription for your pain medication.

 - Keep all appointments with your pain doctor.
 If you are getting opioids from us, we will need to see you in our clinic once a month.

 - Keep your pain medication in a safe place away from others, especially children and pets.
 You may need to keep it in a locked box.

 - Take at least a 1-day supply of your pain medication with you when you leave your home.

 If you have questions about your medication, please call the Pain Service at 212-639-6851, Monday through Friday from 9:00 am to 3:00 pm.
-When you call, we will ask you for the name and dose of your medication, and for your phone number so that we can contact you if we have any questions.
-Please note that if you call after 3:00pm, we may not be able to return your call until the next business day.Back to top
+When you call, we will ask you for the name and dose of your medication, the pharmacy that you want the prescription sent to, and your phone number so that we can contact you if we have any questions.
+Please note that if you call after 3:00 pm, we may not be able to return your call until the next business day.Back to top

 Lost or Stolen Prescriptions or Medication